 I don’t know why that makes me cry?
 How I got that way.
 But it nevertheless is true.
 For better or worse, truth is one of my obsessions.
 Even now, for the hundredth time, sitting in front of my computer, tears well up when I write about that scene.

 Until my retirement, most of my writing was on psychiatric subjects.
 It was old school psychiatry, not science, the kind that appeals to laymen.
 The pain in our hearts, forever ready to grab a hold of our happiness and end it, the mysteries of our motivations–I was drawn there.

 That is not where psychiatry has gone.
 I have great difficulties with that.
 The chutzpah of the profession is mind blowing, claiming they know a thousand times more than they do.
 The brain’s chemistry may some day provide very good solutions to our troubles, but right now psychiatrists are fooling themselves (to be generous), and more to the point, the public.
 Our knowledge is thin.
 Yes they should rightfully pride themselves that unlike dinosaurs from the last generation (meaning me) they adhere to scientific method, to hard facts, to the certainty of numbers proving the point.
-But all too often this kind of thinking provides an illusion of effectiveness and surprisingly, rigidity and an abundance of false claims.
+But all too often this kind of thinking provides an illusion of effectiveness and surprisingly, rigidity and an abundance of false claims of knowledge we don’t possess.
 The tip-off is the deference given to “experts.” .

 “Expert” sounds authoritative, the voice of one who has studied, is very smart, is an EXPERT!

 I understand why it is comforting to believe such people exist.
 They walk on the sacred pathways of science.
 We prefer very little wiggle room about answers we need.
 Basing their elixirs on studies, on hard numbers, on tight logic is very appealing.
 They do not rely on opinion but fact.
 You have doubts?
 Look at the numbers?
 Proof positive.